PedroEduardo68/DSOCMU_POLKA/README.md

-## How to cite //  Reference of the de procediment
+## Reference of the de procediment

 ```bash
 @misc{cern_bfsde_installation,